egeloen/ivory-google-map/UPGRADE.md

 ### 1.3 to 1.4

  * The `Ivory\GoogleMap\Helper\Utils\JsonBuilder` have been extracted to a dedicated library for reusability purpose.
+ * The `Ivory\GoogleMap\Helper\MapHelper::renderJsContainerExtra` has been introduced in order to render method's calls after the JS container.
+ * The `Ivory\GoogleMap\Helper\MapHelper::renderJsContainerMap` has been updated to only render the map and so, the method's calls have been moved to the `Ivory\GoogleMap\Helper\MapHelper::renderJsContainerExtra`.
+ * The `Ivory\GoogleMap\Helper\MapHelper::renderJsContainerBoundsExtends` method has been removed/merged into the
+   `Ivory\GoogleMap\Helper\MapHelper::renderJsContainerExtra`.
+ * The method's calls present in the `Ivory\GoogleMap\Helper\MapHelper::renderAfter` has been moved to the `Ivory\GoogleMap\Helper\MapHelper::renderJsContainerExtra`.

 ### 1.2.0 to 1.3.0